MDX Blog with Next.js 13 and Contentlayer (Part 2)

 yanr add date-fns

-Now we can tie it all together by bringing the data into our pages.
 Our next step will be to construct the web page where we will display our blog.
 Part 3